beatrichartz/csv/README.md

 * Elixir `1.5.0` is required for all versions above `2.5.0`.
 * Elixir `1.1.0` is required for all versions above `1.1.5`.

+## Design Goals
+This library aims to to solve concerns related to csv parsing in data pipelines, following the UNIX philosophy.

 ## Usage
 `CSV` can decode and encode from and to a stream of bytes or lines.